 You’ll also need to determine what type of power of attorney you want to accept or give over.
 We’ll cover these types in more detail later, but it’s important to know that you can accept or give up power of attorney that’s temporary, permanent, only covers medical decisions or only covers financial and tax decisions.

-You can find power of attorney forms online, but it’s best to work with an attorney in your state.
-The power of attorney process can be complicated and it’s best to rely on the legal advice of someone who knows your state’s rules.
+You can find power of attorney forms online, but it’s best to work with an attorney in your state, as there is not a standard POA form for all 50 states.
+The power of attorney process can also be complicated, and it’s best to rely on the legal advice of someone who knows your state’s rules.